|

 discipline.

 Ecclesiastical b.
-The session, Presbytery, Sub-Synods Jurisdiction
+The session, Presbytery, Sub-Synods

-and Primary Synods (Auburn and Ecclesiastical Westminster) may frame
+Jurisdiction and Primary Synods (Auburn and

-symbols of faith, Jurisdiction hear testimony against error
+Jurisdiction hear testimony against error in doctrine

 and immorality in life, resolve quesitons